sightsdev/.github/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-Features for the interface/GUI should be opened at https://github.com/SFXRescue/SIGHTSInterface/issues Features for the robot/host service should be opened at https://github.com/SFXRescue/SIGHTSRobot/issues Features for the computer vision software should be opened at https://github.com/SFXRescue/SIGHTSVision/issues If you're not sure which issue tracker to use, you're welcome to create a new issue on any tracker using your best judgement.
+Features for the computer vision software should be opened at https://github.com/SFXRescue/SIGHTSVision/issues

 Remove this header and any unused sections before submitting your feature suggestion.